Domestic Energy Performance Certificates

 An Energy Performance Certificate (EPC) is an official report that acts is a guide that would-be buyers or tenants get when they look at a property.
-It has been required since 2008.
-It shows how efficiently a home uses energy, the running costs of running it and recommendations on how to improve the efficiency of the property.
+Required since 2008 it shows how efficiently a home uses energy, the running costs of running it and recommendations on how to improve the efficiency of the property.

-Do I need to buy an EPC when buying or renting a property?
+Do I need to buy an EPC when rnting or buying a property?

 When is an EPC required?

 An EPC is required whenever a house is put up for sale or rent.
-An EPC is valid for 10 years.
+It is valid for 10 years.

 What information is displayed on an EPC?

-Do all buildings require and EPC when being sold or rented?
+Do all properties require and EPC when being sold or rented?

 A few do not require one: